hfchen20/foamMooring/docs/index.md

 - Both MAP++ and MoorDyn are open-source, with the latter under continuous developments.
 - Moody is an in-house code but a precompiled library is released for coupling with other codes.
-- A rewrite of `linearSpring`, `linearSpringGroup` enables definition of a couple identical springs and runtime generation of VTK files.
+- A rewrite of `linearSpring`, `linearSpringGroup` simplifies definition of a group of identical springs and enables runtime generation of tension & VTK files.

 Mooring Model | sixDoFMooring | rigidBodyMooring
 :------------ |:-------------:|:-----------: